The basics of internet banking

 When you login to check your account balance, a common follow-up question is: “What?
 Where did all my money go?”.
 (If you’re lucky it might be, “What?
 Where did all that money come from?”)

 This is when you need your Transaction history, which lists each transaction in and out of your accounts.
 Today’s transactions are at the top of the list, which gets older as you scroll down.

 The easiest way to open an account’s history is to click on the account in your main Account summary, or to open the Accounts menu and select Transaction history.

 Once you’re in the Transaction history screen, you can choose a new account to look at .
 Look for the drop-down list above the list of transactions.

 Say you find a three-month-old power bill for $83.56 under the couch and can’t remember if you’ve paid it yet.
 It would take a long time to scroll through 90 days of transactions looking for it, and there’s a good chance you’d miss it if you tried.

-Instead, use the Show filter link above the list of transactions (it’s to the right of the drop-down list that you use to select accounts).
+Instead, use the Show filter button above the list of transactions (it’s to the right of the drop-down list that you use to select accounts).
 This lets you search for a particular transaction or to limit the listed transactions.